 For each of the four representative bit positions ($p \in \{0, 6, 14, 15\}$) and each of the two models (Qwen3-8B and DeepSeek-R1), we execute 30 independent runs.
 Each run injects one bit flip into the prefix block and then sends 100 sequential requests through the corrupted cache, yielding 240 runs and 24{,}000 post-injection requests in total.
 Block survival is monitored at 25-request intervals.
 A separate baseline condition (no injection) is run once per model.

 We define a per-request corruption indicator for the $i$-th request in run~$r$:

 and report two derived metrics: the \emph{per-request corruption rate} $\bar{c}_i = R^{-1}\sum_r c_i^{(r)}$, averaged across $R{=}30$ runs, and the \emph{cumulative affected count} $C_N^{(r)} = \sum_{i=1}^{N} c_i^{(r)}$.
-Unlike TCR, which measures the fraction of concurrent requests affected within a single batch, $\bar{c}_i$ is a binary indicator for whether the $i$-th sequential request diverged from its baseline.
+Unlike TCR (the fraction of concurrent requests affected in one batch), $\bar{c}_i$ is a binary indicator of whether the $i$-th sequential request diverged from its baseline.